apitoolkit/apitoolkit-landing/docs/dashboard/api-log-explorer/index.md

 ![Screenshot of APItoolkit's API log explorer page](/docs/dashboard/api-log-explorer/screen-4.png)

-If you toggle a request log, you can also manually select a field, click on it, and click the **Filter by field** or **Exclude by field** options to automatically add that field to the list of queries and run the query.
+If you toggle a request log, you can also manually select a field, click on it, and click the **Filter by field** or **Exclude by field** options to automatically add that field to the list of queries and run the query immediately.

 ![Screenshot of APItoolkit's API log explorer page](/docs/dashboard/api-log-explorer/screen-5.png)

 ## Alerts

-You can create an alert and get notified via email or a Slack channel (if already configured) when the defined requests cross a defined throughput threshold.
-To achieve this, apply your desired filters first, click on the **Save as Alert** tab, input the alert/warning threshold values, define the alert message, and select where the alert will be sent.
+You can create an alert and get notified via email or a Slack channel (if already configured) when some requests cross a defined throughput threshold.
+To achieve this, apply your desired filters first, click on the **Save as Alert** tab, input the alert/warning threshold values, define the alert message, and select the notification channels where the alert will be sent.

 <!-- You can also use template tags in the subject like so: `Error in {/{alert.tags}}` -->